facebook

 Planning for a future bench improves said bench’s strength almost two times over.
 This is because your training plans develop capabilities needed for likely future scenarios, giving your organisation the gift of preparedness.
 It also contributes to morale; training helps employees feel skilled to meet changes in their responsibilities and the industry.

-Many see succession planning as replacement planning.
-But effective succession planning ensures more than availability of potential leaders.
+Many see succession planning as replacement planning, or a fancier version of talent development programs.
+However, effective succession planning ensures more than availability of potential leaders.
 A succession plan:

 Share this post!